 Sensational Shows & Parades

 Of course, all of Disneyland is a stage.
-While I was queuing for lunch, Tina and Ethan caught this “battle” between Darth Vader and young Jedi Padawans.
+While I was queuing for lunch, Tina and Ethan stumbled across this “epic battle” between Darth Vader and young Jedi Padawans.

 We also caught the awesome Aladdin musical (California Adventure), which was a full 45 minute feature worthy of our ticket prices alone.